tijs/ATProtoFoundation/README.md

 **Good fit if you:**
 - Are building an iOS/macOS app that connects to Bluesky or AT Protocol services
 - Need to parse and display rich text posts with links, mentions, and hashtags
-- Want Iron Session OAuth (Backend-For-Frontend pattern with HttpOnly cookies)
+- Want BFF (Backend-For-Frontend) OAuth pattern with HttpOnly cookies
 - Prefer a lightweight foundation over a full-featured SDK

 **Less ideal if you:**